Skip to main content

 FAQs

-If you make a mistake, such as entering incorrect income details or missing deductions, you can revise your ITR before December 31 of the assessment year.
-Simply log in to the income tax portal, select “Revised Return” under the same ITR form, correct the errors, and resubmit.
+If you make a mistake, such as entering incorrect income details or missing deductions, you can revise your ITR before 31st March 2027.
+In case you revise your return after 31st December 2026, a fee of ₹5,000 if total income exceeds ₹5 lakh, or ₹1,000 if it is up to ₹5 lakh.
+You just need to simply log in to the income tax portal, select “Revised Return” under the same ITR form, correct the errors, and resubmit.

 If you do not file an ITR despite being eligible, you may face: